tatianaportsova/DS/README.md

 What 3rd party frameworks/libraries are you considering using?
 React, Redux, Node.js, Keras, Tensorflow, Flask
 Do the APIs you need require you to contact them to gain access?
-In research - by monday 27 april
+We are using a Kaggle dataset
 Are you required to pay to use said API(s)?
 🧮 For Data Scientists

 Describe the established data source with at least rough data able to be provided on day one.
 MVP - predict the types of strains someone would want based on their desires.
-Inputs - symptoms, emotions(happy, relaxed, etc), flavor Outputs - strains/types, description
+Inputs - ailments, effects(happy, relaxed, etc), flavor Outputs - strains/types, description
 Stretch: dosage, intake method
 Find an API that provides us the data we need, in not use the Kaggle dataset with strains, types, and descriptions.